 Customization

-The focus, pace, and sequence of learning, as well as the resources and supports provided, are tailored to each learner’s development, ensuring that everyone has what they need to be successful.
+Learners experience flexibility in the focus, pace, setting, and sequence of learning, as well as variability in the resources and supports provided, ensuring each learner can succeed.

 Industrial-Era Learning